The Dark Night (film): Plot

-The only time that we see images of the city of Toledo is at the beginning of the film.
-The first scene of the movie depicts John's journey as a prisoner to the monastery in Toledo.
-We see a view of the city of Toledo in the early hours of the morning from the mountains.
-John wears a blindfold so he can’t see where he is going.
+John, wearing a blindfold, travels as a prisoner to a monastery in Toledo, unable to see where he is going.

-John enters the monastery and a priest removes his blindfold in front of all of the priests in the hall.
-They force him to stand trial in front of the friars in the hall of the monastery, but he refuses to obey the friars because he will not ask for forgiveness for his Reformist beliefs.
-The friars obligate John to take off his clothes in front of them and put on their robes, but Juan refuses to do so.
+John enters the monastery.
+In the hall, a group of priests remove his blindfold.
+They force him to stand trial, but John refuses to obey the friars, unwilling to ask for forgiveness for his Reformist beliefs.
+The friars order John to take off his clothes and put on one of their robes, but John refuses.
 Therefore, they put him in solitary confinement.
-Later, they take him out of his room so that they can whip him while they sing religious hymns.
-After his first whipping, he begins to create his religious poems.
-He recites his verses while he prays to God for the strength to survive.
+Later, they take him out of his room and whip him while they sing religious hymns.
+After his first whipping, John begins to create his religious poems.
+He recites his verses while praying God for the strength to survive.

-He has flashbacks to a scene when the Mother of a convent introduces him to the nuns who live there.
-One of the nuns stares at him, behavior that surprises John.
-In the following scene, John is praying to God in his room when the same nun appears.
-She wears a white dress and is illuminated by the light from the small window.
+In a flashback, the Mother of a convent introduces him to the nuns who live there.
+One nun stares at him, behavior that surprises John.
+John later prays to God in his room when the same nun appears.
+She wears a white dress.
 She begins to take off her clothes in front of John.
-John approaches her and touches her as he circles her.
-But, after a moment, he appears very uncomfortable and he walks away from her.
+John approaches her and touches her while circling her.
+After a moment, he appears very uncomfortable and walks away from her.
 When he turns around, she had disappeared.
 The only thing that remains is the white dress on the floor.

-One of the friars of the monastery reads the history of the nun, Justina, in front of all of the friars in monastery while they eat.
+While eating, the friars read the history of the nun, Justina.
 She was tormented by the Devil and almost renounced the church.
-In the same scene, the priests explain to John that the Pope wants to end the Discalced Carmelites, but still, John will not renounce his beliefs.
+They explain to John that the Pope wants to end the Discalced Carmelites, but still, John will not renounce his beliefs.